Jean-Baptiste-Lasselle/about-aws-iam-roles-and-k8s/README.md

 aws sts get-caller-identity | jq .Arn
 ```

-* so to AWS IAM logon to the cluster my colleague created, what we need, is "the ability the assume roles", something like impersonate ... : this as to be elaborated, and not satisfying in production, but, this is a first step on the raod to a production ready AWS Bourne Identities  management
+* so to AWS IAM logon to the cluster my colleague created an IAM Role , and what we need, is "the ability the assume roles"
 * So ok, now for that fist  step (adding / sharing cause I did not see that reference in the page) : https://aws.amazon.com/premiumsupport/knowledge-center/eks-api-server-unauthorized-error/